Crystallize logo

 All the content is stored in the website’s backend and pushed to the default frontend layer, including pre-defined code, HTML templates, CSS, and JS files.

-The front and backend are dependent on each other, meaning that you can’t change one without changing the other, too.
+The front and back end depend on each other, meaning you can’t change one without changing the other, too.

 The coupled CMS consists of the following: